astropy/astropy/docs/coordinates/spectralcoord.rst

-To use the more advanced funtionality in |SpectralCoord|, including the ability to easily transform between different well-defined velocity frames, you will next need to give it information about the location (and optionally velocity) of the observer and target.
+To use the more advanced funtionality in |SpectralCoord|, including the ability to easily transform between different well-defined velocity frames, you will need to give it information about the location (and optionally velocity) of the observer and target.
 This is done by passing either coordinate frame objects or |SkyCoord| objects.
 To take a concrete example, let's assume that we are now observe the source T Tau using the ALMA telescope.
 To create an observer object